 Fill a large pot with water and bring it to a boil.

 Start on the dressing while the water boils.
-In a small bowl, combine the mayo, fresh lemon juice, fresh dill, mustard, garlic, salt, pepper, and Old Bay seasoning.
+Combine the mayo, lemon juice, dill, Dijon, garlic, salt, pepper, and Old Bay.
 Set it aside.

-In a medium-sized bowl, stir together the cooled shrimp, the chopped red onion, the celery, and the dressing.
+In a medium bowl, combine the cooled shrimp, red onion, celery, and the dressing.
 Garnish with more fresh dill.

-Serve the shrimp salad on lettuce leave or by itself.
-Serve immediately and enjoy!
+Serve the Old Bay shrimp salad on lettuce leaves, as a sandwich, or by itself.
+Enjoy!

 - You can also cook the raw shrimp from frozen without defrosting it first, just add an extra minute to the cooking time and cook the shrimp until pink.